 What are you up to these days?

 These days I enjoy quiet domestication on the beautiful beaches of the Gulf Coast of Florida.
-I work in government for a city owned performing arts hall as the Digital Media Director handling all facets of web design and development, social media and digital marketing.
 Music has always been a strong part of my life prior to modeling and continues to be.
 Like another dream life, I’ve been blessed to have been a professional musician for nearly 25 years.
 I write, produce and perform TV spots (jingles), record and tour with famous artists, most recently with the alt-rock band Seether.
 Occasionally I’ll get a call for a modeling gig that I’m always happy to do.
 I love fashion, the industry and the people I worked with and more importantly became friends with.
 It will always be a part of my soul, a love affair that will always have a place in my heart.